What you should know before you leave home? Click on the following links to navigate quickly through this guide.

 Certificate of Eligibility - I-20

 Since you have been accepted to study at the University of Dallas, the International Office has entered your data into SEVIS to prepare the Certificate of Eligibility (I-20) Form.
 Present this form along with your SEVIS fee receipt and other documents related to your education, to the U.S. Embassy/Consulate to apply for a student visa.
-Apply for the visa as soon as you receive the I-20.
-Do not delay.
+Generally, you should apply for the visa as soon as you receive the I-20.
+You can apply up to 120 days before the start date of your program.
 Security clearances may extend the time required to get a visa.
 For specific instructions as to how to get an appointment, documents to bring, visa fees, etc go the the website of the consulate or embassy you will visit.

 A passport is issued by your government to allow you to leave and return to your country.
 You must obtain a passport before you can apply for a visa.
 If possible, your passport should be valid for the duration of your educational program in the U.S. If it expires while you are in the U.S. you can renew it through your embassy or consulate.
 Please keep in mind that any time you leave the U.S. and plan to re-enter, your passport should be valid for a minimum of six months.